High School Enrollment

 - Courses are transferable to most four-year universities (UC and CSUs)

 - Enrollment fees and textbooks are FREE

-- RCC student benefits: RTA bus pass, RCC ID card, access to the library
+- RCC student benefits: RTA bus pass, RCC ID card, access to the library and tutoring!

 Start your college experience while in high school!
 Through concurrent enrollment high school students can take classes on the RCC campus.

 You must meet ALL of the following requirements to apply as a concurrently enrolled student:

 - Be at least 16 years of age OR have completed 10th grade